yangmz0528/terraform-exercise-overview/README.md

 ## Object Validation
 - Preconditions: defined within the lifecycle block of a resource/data block and cannot reference the resource itself, can be used to check the validity of data blocks or variables that the resource references.
 - Postconditions: also defined withint the lifecycle block of a resource/data block, can reference the resource itself, can be used to check the validity of the resource configurations.
+  - Note that some metrics are only know after the apply phase. (at plan phase, Terraform does not have enough information to evaluate the post condition -- `known after apply`).
+Thus, post condition is deferred until the apply phase.
 - check assertions: block on their own a.k.a used from outside resources and data blocks, can reference information from across the current terraform project, results only in a warning and does not stop the apply process.

 ## Useful Commands